ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/revisions.markdown

 # Revisions

-The revisions feature will create a revision (snapshot) for every document, upon every update received, or when it is deleted.
+The revisions feature will create a revision (snapshot) for every document, upon every update received or when it is deleted.
 It is useful when you need to track the history of the documents or when you need a full audit trail.

 ## Configuration